saviogl/saviogl.github.io/_posts/2016-02-23-unix-overview-for-macosx-users-part-IV.markdown

 Hello World
 ```

 But, what is this command keyword?
-On Unix, to execute a file, one just need to type the filename.
+On Unix, to execute a file, one just needs to type the filename.
 For instance, the command *echo "Hello World"* can be executed as **/bin/echo "Hello World"** and that is because ***echo*** resides in that file path (/etc/echo):

 ``` bash
 $ /bin/echo "Hello World"
 Hello World
 ```

-So to answer the previous question **commands** are essentially a shorthand and a more convenient way for going to these files and executing them.
+So to answer the previous question, **commands** are essentially a shorthand and a more convenient way for going to these files and executing them.

-A few basic and useful informations regarding commands:
+Some basic and useful information regarding commands:

 - Common options: **-v**, **--version**, **-h**, **--help**

-	> Usually all the major installable commands have those options built-in in them. -v and --version print on the standard output the current version of the command/program, where -h and --help print some usage information on how to proper use it, as well as some of its options
+	> Usually all the major installable commands have these options built-in. -v and --version print to the standard output the current version of the command/program, whereas -h and --help print some usage information on how to proper use it, as well as some of its options

 - Exit command: **q**, **x**, **ctrl + q**, or **ESC**